fs-feup/autonomous-systems/src/velocity_estimation/README.md

 ## Description

 This package is responsible for estimating the velocity of the vehicle based on measurements by the sensors.
 The results of this estimation are meant to be used for SLAM and Control.
+The package has enough modularity that using different estimators and running it on different environments only requires changing/creating launch files.

 ## Directory Structure

-- [include](./include/): declarations of all classes and functions
+- [include](./include/): declarations of all classes and functions, implementations of factories
     - [include/adapters/parameters.hpp](./include/adapters/parameters.hpp): struct of parameters to use when launching the node
     - [include/adapters/estimator_factory.hpp](./include/adapters/estimator_factory.hpp): factory to generate estimator based on parameters
     - [include/adapters/parameters_factory.hpp](./include/adapters/parameters_factory.hpp): load parameters from launch files, and create adapter